 Find a few suitable candidates on LinkedIn, write them a nice message and the position is filled – sounds really easy.
 Unfortunately, it is not quite that simple.
 What is often overlooked is the time and effortbehind this supposedly simple task.
 Searching through profiles, writing persuasive messages, maintaining contacts and managing application documents – all of this requires time and resources.
 This is where active sourcing service providers come in.

-“70% of candidates don’t respond immediately after the first message.
-Fortunately, there are proven structures and software tools that can support the recruiting process to track A-profile candidates.
-The sticking point: If there are no experienced recruiting experts in the HR department, the process can drag on considerably.
-Recruiting agencies offer an efficient alternative: we usually only need about 10-15 hours per week to achieve sustainable and speedy results.” – Mathias Mengel, Founder & CEO of Kooku
+“Based on our project experience, about 70% of candidates do not respond immediately to the first message.
+Fortunately, there are proven processes and software tools that can support the recruiting process to help track top-tier candidates.
+The key issue: If the HR department lacks experienced recruiting experts, the process can drag on considerably.
+Recruiting agencies offer an efficient alternative: Typically, we only need about 10–15 hours per week to achieve sustainable and rapid results.” – Mathias Mengel, Founder & CEO of Kooku

 Service providers like Kooku specialize in the art of active sourcing and can help you find the best talent for your open positions.
 They have the necessary know-how to search specifically for the best candidates for you and to approach them professionally.